 Experiments which introduce students to a variety of physical phenomena.
 The topic is selected by the student and the faculty research director, and the research is directed by the faculty member.
 Three to nine hours of lab per week.

-Credit: 1-3 Hours
+Prerequisite: Written permission of instructor Credit: 1-3 Hours